|Home | Blog Index | Blog Archives | Christianity & Faith Essays

 At this point, I was marled in the middle of a network of curvy, narrow roads - not good for the storm speeds we had today.
 I decided to head northeast to Owensboro to reach the network of 4-lane, 70mph Kentucky parkways.
 I figured I would need these fast roads to have any shot at even catching successive cells to the southwest.
 By the time I made it to Henderson, the next cell in the line to my south had already caught up to my longitude, and was pulling ahead of me with each new radar scan, despite me going 70mph on the Audubon Parkway.
 I had to simply let that storm go and hope to catch the next one in line.
 The Natcher Parkway headed too due south for me to have a shot at catching the next storm, as it would easily beat me to the crossing point.
 Therefore, I plotted a route to highway 54, which headed diagonally southeast.

 However, as I exited the parkway to get on highway 54 on the east side of Owensboro, the highway was shut down by emergency vehicles for apparent tornado/storm damage.
-That essentially brought my chase to a close, as I had no other road options to meet the storms to my south in time.
+That essentially brought my expedition to a close, as I had no other road options to meet the storms to my south in time.
 On the way back, I stopped in Evansville for coffee and Chik-Fil-A, and made it home just after 7PM.
 When I got home, I was greeted by storm damage at my apartment in New Baden:

 I'm not sure if that was from a storm or the post-frontal winds, which were very strong for the first hour or so behind the cold front.